Ingrown Toe Nail Treatment & Surgery

 An ingrown toenail occurs when the side of the nail digs or cuts into the side of the toe.
 This can be caused by having a curly shaped nail, a wide nail or as a result of picking or cutting the nail badly.

 The symptoms of an ingrown toenail can vary from mild discomfort to having swelling, severe pain and bloody fresh tissue (hypergranulation) trying to heal the area.

-Treatment of ingrown toenails can be a simple as trimming away the offending piece of jagged nail.
+Treatment of ingrown toenails can be as simple as trimming away the offending piece of jagged nail.
 This can be easily achieved with the small instruments we have to find the offending shard of nail!
-If this is too uncomfortable we are able to provide a local anaesthetic if needed.
+If this is too uncomfortable we are able to provide a local anaesthetic.